-Boy Scouts: They’ll follow the “chain of command.”
-Boy Scouts are taught to go to their patrol leader, then their senior patrol leader and finally the adults.
-Where safety or health is an issue, though, Boy Scouts may go straight to the adult.
+Scouts BSA: They’ll follow the “chain of command.”
+Scouts are taught to go to their patrol leader, then their senior patrol leader and finally the adults.
+Where safety or health is an issue, though, Scouts may go straight to the adult.

 What differences weren’t covered?
 Share your wisdom by leaving a comment below.